 The subscription price shall be at the discretion of the board of directors of Asia Standard provided that it shall be not less than the highest of (i) the closing price of a share on the relevant date of grant; (ii) the average of the closing prices of the shares for the five trading days immediately preceding the date of grant; and (iii) the nominal value of a share.
 The 2014 Asia Standard Share Option Scheme is effective for 10 years from 29th August 2014.

 The following table discloses details of Asia Standard options granted under 2014 Asia Standard Share Option Scheme held by employees (including directors):

-Grantee 1st April 2021 and 31st March 2022 Directors 7,000,000
+Grantee Outstanding as at 1st April 2022 and 31st March 2023 Directors 7,000,000